 With ski hills that give the illusion that you are falling into the St. Lawrence River, Le Massif offers a network of challenging slopes with many marked challenging to expert.
 There are cross-country trails available here as well.
 It is a popular destination for skiers but is probably most known for its wooden sledding experience.

 Imagine racing down the side of a mountain on a luge shaped wooden sled, which only you and your body movements can control.
-There is no built in luge track, but a groomed trail along the side of the mountain with a few stops along the way.
+There is no built-in luge track, but a groomed trail along the side of the mountain with a few stops along the way.

 Located near La Malbaie and a short 20-minute drive from the Fairmont Le Manoir Richelieu, Mont Grand-Fonds offers some of the best skiing in Charlevoix.
-Known amongst the locals, this hidden gem is a must if you are a skier and travelling through the region.
+Known amongst the locals, Le Massif is a hidden gem and a must if you are a skier and travelling through the region.

-Even on the weekend, there were no lineups for chairlifts, and during a week where the rest of the area had a winter warm up which affected many ski centres, Mont Grand-Fonds had groomed hills and cross country trails.
+Even on the weekend, there were no lineups for chairlifts, and during a week where the rest of the area had a winter warm-up, which affected many ski centres, Mont Grand-Fonds had groomed hills and cross country trails.

-Village of Baie St. Paul
+Village of Baie St. Paul, Charlevoix, Quebec

-Shop the streets of Baie Saint Paul known as an artists centre.
+Shop the streets of Baie Saint-Paul, known as an artist’s centre.
 Filled with tiny galleries, boutiques and restaurants, it is a must for travellers who love small-town shopping.
 From cider, wool socks and art to three delicious chocolate shops Baie St. Paul is a favourite stop all season round.

 The island Isle-aux-Coudres is visible off the shores of Baie Saint Paul.
 The only way to access it is via ferry located in neighbouring village Saint-Joseph-de-la-Rive.
-The 23 KM island is a popular summer destination, however, traversing the icy St. Lawrence river made for some spectacular scenic views.
+The 23 KM island is a popular summer destination, however, traversing the icy St. Lawrence River made for some spectacular scenic views.

 Be sure to stop at Ciderie Vergers Pednault and sample from their impressive selection of ciders.
 They have over 25 varieties and also feature an assortment of jellies, jams, butter and syrups.

-Catch the Ice Canoe Races in February
+Catch the Isle-Aux-Coudre Ice Canoe Races in February

-If you plan your trip to the Charlevoix region well, you will plan to be there for the Isle-aux-Coudres leg of the ice canoe races in Quebec.
+If you plan your trip to the Charlevoix region well, you will expect to be there for the Isle-aux-Coudres leg of the ice canoe races in Quebec.
 La Grande Traversée Casino Charlevoix is a breathtaking ice canoe race across the St. Lawrence River.

-Teams take their homemade equipment made up of wetsuits, football shoes which they drilled spikes into and duck tape, brace the cold icy water to row and push their way across the ice to victory.
+Teams take their homemade equipment made up of wetsuits, football shoes which they drilled spikes into and duck tape, brace the cold icy water to grow and push their way across the ice to victory.

-Planning a Stay in Quebec City before or after seeing Charlevoix?
+Are you planning a Stay in Quebec City before or after seeing Charlevoix?

-Whether you are flying into Quebec City or driving through on your way to Charlevoix here are some posts to help you plan a few activities in Quebec City.
+Whether you are flying into Quebec City or driving through on your way to Charlevoix, here are some posts to help you plan a few activities in Quebec City.